21.12.2007

 I wil enable the webgui and SSHv2.

-set service ssh protocol-version v2
+"set service webgui set service ssh protocol-version v2"

 Comit your settings with the "commit" command.
 Note that you are not actually saving the settings throught a reboot with this command.
 For that you will need to run the "save" command which will save your configuration by default to "config.boot" file(which will be used during startup to load the configuration).
 You can specify another file for example "config1.boot" by running the "save config1.boot" command and later load this configuration with the "load" command.
 You can save/load your configuration on/from a TFP, FTP or HTTP server too.